TimothyShepherd/Expense-Reimbursement-System/readme.md

 > After logging in as employee, several options appear for submitting or checking tickets
 > After logging in as manager, several options appear for managing ticket submissions or checking the history

-# The program automatically checks for cookies so the browser MUST accept them or logging in is not possible, and none of the program works.
+# The program automatically checks for cookies so the browser MUST accept them or logging in is not possible, and the program will not work.